DrStrangelov3/Alberghi_Lombardia/Explanation_Alberghi_LGV.md

 #### Preprocessing

 While our models mostly bypass our challenges of classes imbalance and feature pruning, I tried applying some dimensionality reductions techniques.
 First I rescaled the dataset with `MinMaxScaler()`.
-I also tried to apply `PCA()` it didn't provide any significant score improvement.
+I also tried to apply `PCA()` but it didn't provide any significant score improvement.
 Because of this, I commented this part of code out to mantain features interpretability.
 Last I tried a recursive feature elimination method `RFECV()` which only slightly improved my best accuracy score.

 #### Overfitting prevention

 Since the models selected are prone to overfit, it is essential to find a way to counter it.
-Therefore, I splitted the data into a train and a test set `train_test_split(X_scaled, Y, test_size=0.25, random_state=42)` this way I can train my model on 75% of my data and then test it on the remaining 25%.
+Therefore, I splitted the data into a train and a test set `train_test_split(X_scaled, Y, test_size=0.25, random_state=42)` this way I can train the model on 75% of my data and then test it on the remaining 25%.
 Also, while fitting the model I applied a 5 folds Cross Validation which increases the computational intensity but prevents overfitting.
 The last confirmation that my models did not overfit is that my cv `best_score_`  and my `accuracy_score` on the test set are extremely close.

 #### Hyperparameter optimization